 So it’s not just the properties of the CRM Application itself, but the things it is connected to that can differ between the two systems.

 This means instead of asking ‘which system owns the CRM Application?’ we should ask ‘which system owns which information about the CRM Application?’

 So what does this mean for integration?
-Well, there are three main implications:
+There are three main implications: